Briar Hill Infant School

 Decoding and Word Reading

-Please encourage your child to read and write using their phonic skills.
-Securing their understanding of the phonic code will enable them to read and eventually write confidently.
+When reading and writing at home always support your child to use their taught phonic skills.
+Securing their understanding of the phonic code will enable them to read, write and spell with confidence and fluency.

 Examples of Phonics at Briar Hill Infant School